Frequently Asked Questions

 What is the purpose of WWW?

-WWW is Webster University's annual community service day.
+Webster Works Worldwide (WWW) is Webster University's annual community service day held the first Wednesday of every October.
 This one-day event offers students, faculty, staff and alumni the opportunity to work together and volunteer at various non-profit organizations.
 It's a great way for the Webster University community to interact with each other outside of the classroom or work environment while helping someone in need.
 We also hope that this one day of community service will motivate volunteers to make community service a part of their lives on a regular basis.

 How can I sign up to volunteer?

 Volunteers can sign up online on the WWW website.
 The online sign-up page will be available in September.
-You can search for a project by typing in a key word (children, music, painting, etc.), or view the entire alphabetical list of available projects.
+You can search for a project by agency name, project type, team leader name, or view the entire alphabetical list of available projects.
 Projects are listed by agency name, along with a project description and the number of volunteers needed.
-You can click on the project description to get more details (Team Leader, location, time and date of project and other volunteers for that project.)
-Click on the "Sign Up" button to register yourself as a volunteer for that particular project.
+You can click on the project description to get more details (location, time and date of project, and other volunteers for that project).
+Click on the "Sign Up As Volunteer" button to register yourself as a volunteer for that particular project.
 You will receive a confirmation e-mail.

 What is a Team Leader?